 The movie is not original since it copies Groundhog Day and Before I Fall.

 Still, watch the trailer and get your fix on scary and horror with a touch of funny.

-The collection will catch your interest because overall, they are worth the time and cash.
-Each short is produced and acted intelligently well.
-The fourth one I like the best.
-The Box makes the whole collection a scary, fun time to share with your friends.
-The movie is deep and kind of meaningful.
-The kids grow up and become who they are and you can't do anything but be their mom.
-What they do to their mom is horrific.
+The movies will catch your interest because each short is produced and acted intelligently well.
+The fourth one is the best.
+It's called The Box and makes the whole collection a scary, fun time to be shared with your friends.
+The movie is deep and meaningful.
+The kids grow up and become who they are, and she can't do anything but be their mom.
+What they do to her is unbelievably horrific.

-Only Living Son is my next choice out of the four shorts.
-The story is about a mother being left on her own at a stressful party and the rest of her life.
+Only Living Son is my next favorite choice out of the four shorts.
+The story follows a mother, and she's left on her own at a stressful party.
+She continues this experience for the rest of her life.
 It's a mother's nightmare for real.
-The movie is produced well and the acting is believable.
+The production is good, and the acting is believable.